 A chainsaw is one of the most useful power tools for yard work.
 The best gas chainsaws can cut through wood rapidly and safely in many different situations.
 For example, you can use one to deal with logs and firewood, clear branches away from power lines so they don’t cause problems in the winter, trim trees and hedges so they keep the right shape, or slice up a bush that you want to remove.

 It takes tasks that would be doable, but extremely slow with an axe, saw, or clippers and turns them into a few seconds of work.
 It’s one of those tools that you might not use very often but is invaluable when you need it.
-In this article, we feature the best gas chainsaw reviews for 2022.
+In this article, we feature the best gas chainsaw reviews.

 From a user perspective, the power source is one of the biggest characteristics.
 There are three main types.

 The first is the gas chainsaw.
-These models work just like a gas-powered lawn mower.
+These models work just like gas-powered lawn mowers.
 You need to fill the tank with gas and then start it.
 Older models have a pull start mechanism, while some newer ones have an electric starter that you can turn on with a button.